 Service Animals as defined above are allowed on the Washington County Library System premises in conjunction with the following terms.
-Animals that do not meet the above definition are not allowed.
+No pets or comfort animals are permitted.

-- A person with a disability may be accompanied on the premises unless the service animal is out of control and the handler does not take effective action to control it, or the animal is not housebroken.
+- 1. A person with a disability may be accompanied on the premises unless the service animal is out of control and the handler does not take effective action to control it, or the animal is not housebroken.
 If either of these situations applies, the library staff may ask the individual to remove the animal from the premises. - 2.
-A person who is not disabled may be accompanied on the premises by an animal that is in training to become a service animal or a police service canine and is subject to the policies here stated to the same extent as if the animal were a service animal as defined above. - A person with a disability is liable for any loss or damage caused or inflicted to the premises by the person's service animal to the same extent that any patron is responsible for any loss or damage caused by the patron. - 4.
+A person who is not disabled may be accompanied on the premises by an animal that is in training to become a service animal or a police service canine and is subject to the policies here stated to the same extent as if the animal were a service animal as defined above. - 3.
+A person with a disability is liable for any loss or damage caused or inflicted by the person's service animal to the same extent that any patron is responsible for any loss or damage caused by the patron. - 4.
 Care and supervision of the service animal is the sole responsibility of the disabled individual who benefits from the animal's use.
 The service animal must be controlled by and remain with the disabled individual at all times.
 The disabled individual is responsible for providing care and food for the animal, and is also responsible for ensuring the cleanup of the animal's waste should the animal prove to not be housebroken.
 The service animal must be housebroken and will be prohibited from the premises if it is not.
-The handler must keep the service animal under control, including ensuring that it is not a hazard to the safety and mobility of others.
+The handler must ensure that it is not a hazard to the safety and mobility of others.
 Service animals are not allowed to roam free.
 They should have a leash, harness, or some other tether unless the person, because of his or her disability, is unable to use a leash, harness, or other tether, or the use of such would interfere with the service animal's safe, effective performance of work or tasks.
 If this is the case, the animal must be otherwise under the handler's control through the use of voice control, signals, or other effective means.

-- 5. The service animal should be in good health, properly groomed and immunized against common diseases.
+- 5. The service animal shall be immunized against common diseases.
 Unless otherwise provided by law, the service animal must be currently immunized against rabies and must wear a current rabies vaccination tag or current county or municipality license tag where the licensure requires rabies vaccination. - 6.
 Library staff and volunteers cannot ask - a.
 A disabled person about the nature of their disability - b.
 For documentation authenticating a dog as a service animal - 7.
 Library staff and volunteers are allowed to ask - a.
-Whether the animal is required because of a disability if it is not readily apparent - b.
+Whether the animal qualifies as a service animal and is required because of a disability if it is not readily apparent - b.
 What work or task the animal has been trained to perform. - 8.
 Patrons or staff who state they have allergies or other animal aversions should be located away from the animal as practicable.